-Fire Safety and Emergencies (Fire Log Book)
+Fire Safety and Emergencies

+(Fire Log Book)

-- The Head should ensure that the fire risk assessment in section 4 of the Fire Log Book is completed for each building and reviewed annually.
-Several parties should be involved in the completion of this task - The Fire and Emergency Coordinator (nominated by the Headteacher) is responsible for devising and coordinating fire drills and maintaining records in the Fire Log Book, such as fire drills and fire alarm tests - Fire drills should take place each term - The following arrangements for fire precautions should be in place to ensure that: - Flammable liquids are stored in a locked metal cupboard - Fire doors are always closed and never wedged open - Waste materials are collected daily and are stored in a locked area until collection by the Council - Electrical equipment not in use is always isolated from the mains. - Issues arising out of inspections undertaken by the NCC Fire Safety Officer are actioned quickly.
+- The Head should ensure that the fire risk assessment in section 4 of the Fire Log Book is completed for the building and reviewed annually.
+Several parties should be involved in the completion of this task - The Fire and Emergency Coordinator (nominated by the Headteacher) is responsible for devising and coordinating fire drills and maintaining records in the Fire Log Book, such as fire drills and fire alarm tests.
+At Linton Primary School this is the Admin Officer. - Fire drills should take place each term - The following arrangements for fire precautions should be in place to ensure that: - Flammable liquids are stored in a locked metal cupboard - Fire doors are always closed and never wedged open - Waste materials are collected daily and are stored in a locked area until collection by the Council - Electrical equipment not in use is always isolated from the mains. - Issues arising out of inspections undertaken by the NCC Fire Safety Officer are actioned quickly.